HeMan-T04/Stegnography-tool/README.md

 # Stegnography-tool
-It is a Web Based Stegnography tool, i am building as my personal project.
-# Stegnography-tool
-It is a Web Based Stegnography tool, i am building as my personal project.

 A comprehensive tool, accessible online without installation, enables secure sharing of secrets embedded in various file types—images, audio, video, and text.
 User-friendly and versatile, it ensures convenience while maintaining confidentiality.

 ## Tech Stack